Tehnix/Tehnix/README.md

 ### 🌞🌞🌞 Occasionally blogging at [codetalk.io](https://codetalk.io) 🌞🌞🌞

+Having fun at the moment with [The Stack: Everything to build a modern cloud infrastructure](https://github.com/codetalkio/the-stack)

 Interested in serverless?
 Checkout the serverless patterns

 - [🦀 Minimal Rust Lambda with AWS CDK](https://github.com/codetalkio/patterns-serverless-rust-minimal)